cryogars/density-models/README.md

 pip install -e .
 ```

-**Note**: This project uses `conda` to manage only manage the Python version and install Jupyter.
+**Note**: This project uses `conda` to only manage the Python version and install Jupyter.
 All package dependencies are installed via `pip`.
-We found this approach avoids dependency conflicts that sometimes occur when mixing conda-installed and pip-installed packages in the same environment.
+This approach makes the installation process more consistent whether you're using conda or another environment management tool (e.g., pyenv + venv).
+All dependencies are specified in `requirements.txt`
 </details>

 <details close>